tboutron/TargetVector/README.md

 Create new C++ tests in the /Source/Tests folder and add them to the "Game." group to automatically run Testing and Code Coverage with Jenkins builds.
 Alternatively modify the Jenkinsfile to use another test group or a specific test.

+# License

+Original content and code in this repository is under the MIT license.
+Any git submodules are covered by their respective licenses.
+Content listed in the Attributions are covered by their respective licenses.

 # Attributions

 - [Palm Trees](https://sketchfab.com/3d-models/palm-trees-55690379305145488e20afb05fc687e6) by [Erroratten](https://sketchfab.com/erroratten) [License: CC Attribution](https://creativecommons.org/licenses/by/4.0/) Modified to be seperate meshes

 - [LOOP surf on 100m sandbeach 01 170508_1135.wav](https://freesound.org/people/klankbeeld/sounds/392886/) by [klankbeeld](https://freesound.org/people/klankbeeld/) [License: CC Attribution](https://creativecommons.org/licenses/by/4.0/) Modified to be shorter

+- [Female Grunts For Games](https://freesound.org/people/SkyRaeVoicing/sounds/368843/) by [Sky Rae Voicing](https://freesound.org/people/SkyRaeVoicing/) [License: CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) Modified to be seperate sounds